 When I was 6 months pregnant, my doctor, the head of gynecology of U-PENN, told me I had a rare condition, Placenta Previa and Acreta together; which brought me to the hospital almost 2 months before my due date, left me in the hospital driving all the nurses crazy for 21 days until they decided to schedule my C-section!
 You know me….

-25 doctors in one delivery room (yes, my husband was in there….) my case went into the University books and my doctor, who had not been in surgery for 10 years, did my C-section!
+Turns out I didn’t have much to worry about, since during the birth there were 25 doctors in one delivery room (yes, my husband was in there….) my case went into the University books and my doctor, who had not been in surgery for 10 years, did my C-section!
 I guess I felt special and I felt blessed because I was in the care of the best hands in the East Coast!

 My son was born in June instead of August, a healthy baby boy!
 But he needed to stay in the ICU until he was ready to come home!